 In our experiments to evaluate the proposed approach, we will be using two series of data corresponding to 8 and 32 spots per color respectively.
-We assumed that there are three zones per spot, and four types of carriers.
+We assumed that there are three zones per spot, and four types of carriers2.
 Our work is focused on one of the colors of the bandwidth (recall that spots of different colors do not interfere with each other), so that the complete processing phase should use the same program for each color (if necessary in a parallel way).
 In our experiments, the total number of time slots that can be assigned is set to 3456.

 We propose in this paper a linear and integer programming approach that allows to solve the problem almost optimally.
-For the 8-spot case, the problem is solved in a minute or so, with a guarantee of consuming at most 1\% more bandwidth than the absolute optimum.
+For the 8-spot case, the problem is solved in a minute or so, with a guarantee of consuming at most 1% more bandwidth than the absolute optimum.
 The dual/primal approach is exploited in a master/slave fashion, where the master program is a heuristic that finds non-interfering zones that are directly translated into valid columns for the primal problem handled by the slave program.
 This approach can output the interfering configurations that limit the optimization up to a certain threshold.
 This information is extremely important for the design of antennas since it explains the characteristics of the antennas that lead to performance limitation.
 In other words, our approach identifies the interfering configurations that are crucial to the optimization, and this information has to be taken into account when designing antennas.
-Designers have to make
+Designers have to make sure that the antennas do not impair such configurations.
+Last, we show that, in the 32-spot case, our program can output solutions that in practice have good performance.

-&lt;sup>2Carriers have different bandwidths thus providing different slot durations.
+2Carriers have different bandwidths thus providing different slot durations.
 The use of a specific carrier by a given terminal is determined by the terminal's transmission capability.